Transfer Application Process

 - Changes of major cannot be requested once the Cal State application has been submitted.

-- Applicants are only considered for the primary major listed on the Cal State application; if you do not qualify for your first choice, we will not considered for an alternate major.
+- Applicants are only considered for the primary major listed on the Cal State application; if you do not qualify for your first choice, you will not be considered for your alternate major.

 - If you plan to pursue the Associate Degree for Transfer (ADT), be sure to indicate this clearly on your Cal State application.
 It will not be possible to request consideration under the ADT once the Cal State application has been submitted.